zedtran/VirtualMemoryManagementSim/README.md

 # VirtualMemoryManagementSim
-A Virtual Memory Management Simulation in C to Illustrate Logical Address Translation
+A C-Program that simulates Virtual Memory Management based on a text file input of logical addresses which represents sequential instructions with address range 0 thru 2^(16) - 1.
+This file is the main Program file and uses the associated vmtypes.h/.c files to implement data structure design for the Physical Memory, TLB, and Page Table.

 ## Overview
-This project is the design and implemtation of a standalone virtual memory manager, where there is a software-managed TLB.
+This project is the design and implementation of a standalone virtual memory manager, where there is a software-managed TLB.
 The program is responsible to (1) load a file containing a list of logical addresses ([InputFile.txt](https://github.com/zedtran/VirtualMemoryManagementSim/blob/master/InputFile.txt)), (2) translate logical addresses into physical addresses for a virtual address space of size 216 = 65,536 bytes, and (3) output the value of the byte stored at the translated physical address.

 ## Information about the Simulated Virtual Memory
 16-bit Logical Addresses